 Platform: PlayStation 2,3,4, GameCube

-As Jango, our mission is to hunt down a dangerous dark Jedi know as Komari Vosa, a former apprentice of Darth Tyranus.
-The game will take you to the dark parts of the galaxy where you will get to know why Jango Fett’s gene was chosen as a template for the entire Clone Army, which served the Jedi Order and the Republic.
+As Jango, your mission is to hunt down a dangerous dark Jedi know as Komari Vosa, a former apprentice of Darth Tyranus.
+The game will take you to the dark parts of the galaxy where you will get to know why Jango Fett’s gene was chosen as a template for the Clone Army, which served the Jedi Order and the Republic.

 11. Star Wars: The Force Unleashed